Jonathan-ops-del/API-Authentication/README.md

 5) You can now go to your browser and enter "http://localhost:3000/" to view the application

 ***NOTE Before running the application , you will need to update the below values with your unique information - found on index.js
-// TODO: Replace the values below with your own before running this file. const yourUsername = "";
+// TODO: Replace the values below with your own before running this file.
+Remember to create your .env file to hide your unqiue credentials.

+const yourUsername = "";
 const yourPassword = "";
 const yourAPIKey = "";